ocastaneda3/ssh_server_analysis/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 While preparing for some upcoming interviews, I wanted to challenge myself to learn some new tools and hope to create/develop something for me to show off.
 I have a personal Linux Server running Ubuntu that I used all throughout college when working on assignments, projects, and personal projects.
 I knew very little about security when I first set the server up, but I was able to search around and find a way to secure it.
 I ended setting up a SSH Key Pair to make sure I was the only one allowed in.
 To strength that I disabled any other types of login other than logging in via my SSH Key.

 I decided then to try auditing the system logs of my server.
-I reverted back to the normal ssh login method of username and password to in order to better filter out failed ssh login attepts that matched `Failed password`.
-I also came across this tool called `hostintel` that would collect various intelligence sources for hosts which would allow me to see from where these attempts were comming from.
+I reverted to the normal ssh login method of username and password to in order to better filter out failed ssh login attempts that matched Failed password.
+I also came across this tool called `hostintel` that would collect various intelligence sources for hosts which would allow me to see from where these attempts were coming from.

-First I looked around for what it was that I needed in order to make this work.
-I learned some neat linux commands that allowewd me to pull the necessary data from some folks over at [Black Hills Information Security](https://www.youtube.com/channel/UCJ2U9Dq9NckqHMbcUupgF0A).
-Their [Linux Command Line Dojo](https://youtube.com/playlist?list=PLTUOBi7lRRg_Ri3dBfWCAFP4cQXQnDt6G) series helped a tremendous amount when it came to being able to audit the nessecary data for this to have come out the way it did.
+First, I looked around for what it was that I needed in order to make this work.
+I learned some neat Linux commands that allowed me to pull the necessary data from some folks over at [Black Hills Information Security](https://www.youtube.com/channel/UCJ2U9Dq9NckqHMbcUupgF0A).
+Their Linux Command Line Dojo](https://youtube.com/playlist?list=PLTUOBi7lRRg_Ri3dBfWCAFP4cQXQnDt6G) series helped a tremendous amount when it came to being able to audit the necessary data for this to have come out the way it did.

-Like I mentioned above, as I was looking for tools to play with I came across this called `hostintel` that uses a variety of different intligence sources in order to pull a slew of information about a specific host.
-I had some issues getting it run initially but after troublshooting some errors and submitting some issue tickets I was able to get it to output some useful information.
+Like I mentioned above, as I was looking for tools to play with I came across this called `hostintel` that uses a variety of different intelligence sources in order to pull a slew of information about a specific host.
+I had some issues getting it run initially but after troubleshooting some errors and submitting some issue tickets I was able to get it to output some useful information.

 This is what I was able to come up with.

 <!-- GETTING STARTED -->
 ## Getting Started
-I needed to have administrative(root) level permisions in order to be able to view the system logs in `/var/log/auth.log`.
+I needed to have administrative(root) level permissions in order to be able to view the system logs in `/var/log/auth.log`.

 <!-- TOOLS -->
 ### Tools